tiptenbrink/tidploy/README.md

 As you can see, we now have to parse the configuration twice!
 This could technically happen even more times, but each time we are building a final state closer to the rich state that allows us to actually run the application.

 ### State creation

+The first phase involves creating the state necessary to run the application.